jlparkI/xGPR/docs/overview.rst

 Overview of xGPR
 ===============================================

-To fit a model in xGPR, we need to do the following four things.
+To fit a regression model in xGPR, we need to do the following four things.

   + Construct a Dataset object which contains the training data as numpy arrays